Andrew Boff: London Assembly

 Boff became known in London politics after he contested the Conservative nomination for the London mayoral elections in 2000, 2004 and 2008.
 He came second in 2000 behind Steven Norris.
 He came second again in 2008.
 In summer 2018, Boff launched another campaign to be the Conservative candidate for Mayor of London in 2021.
 He was shortlisted along with Joy Morrissey and fellow London Assembly Member Shaun Bailey.
-Boff finished once again in second place with 35% of the vote, an increase of 31% on his run for the nomination in 2015 for the 2016 election.
+Boff finished once again in second place with 35% of first round votes, an increase of 31 percentage points on his run for the nomination in 2015 for the 2016 election.

 Boff was placed first on the Conservative top-up list for the London Assembly in 2008, comfortably winning a seat.
 He was re-elected in 2012, 2016 and 2021.
 He ran for the chairmanship of the assembly in 2010, with the backing of the eleven Conservative members, but lost to Liberal Democrat Dee Doocey, who received the backing of the fourteen other members, including Richard Barnbrook.
 After his first re-election to the London Assembly, Boff was elected as the GLA Conservative Group Leader.
 He was succeeded by Gareth Bacon in October 2015.

 In September 2015, Boff called for a managed street prostitution zone to be set up in East London in order to protect sex workers from harm.

 In 2019, Boff became Chairman of the Confirmation Hearings Committee and the Planning Committee.
 In May 2021, he was elected Chairman of the London Assembly.
 In May 2022, he became Deputy Chairman of the London Assembly.